TurpIF/lambda-string/README.md

 To reduce the impacts, a particular attention is done when transforming the lambda runtime representations.
 Also, the majority of the computation is done when `toString` is effectively called.
-This avoids performance cost until a true human interaction.
+This avoids the performance cost until a true human interaction.

 The benchmarks are done with JMH on a Gitlab shared agent.
 So the absolute metrics may be wrong, but the important part is the relative comparison with and without the agent.